This post offers 45+ ideas for surviving a boring lecture.

 11. Brainstorm how you’d explain the Ideas if you were the Teacher

-Okay, so your lecturer clearly sucks at communicating.
+Okay, so your professor clearly sucks at communicating.

 Here’s something you can try out to clarify the ideas in your mind some more: